[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 }

-• Costs: Loss of information detail, may affect task quality
+• Costs: Loss of detail, possible impact on task quality

-Based on Claude Code’s practice, compression is only triggered when approaching context limits:
+Based on Claude Code practice, compression is only triggered when nearing context limits:

 1